cnabio/cnab-spec/400-claims.md

 - `custom` (OPTIONAL): A section for custom extension data applicable to a given runtime.
 - `id` (REQUIRED): A [ULID](https://github.com/ulid/spec) identifier for the result.
 - `created` (REQUIRED): A timestamp indicating when this result was created.
+- `labels` (OPTIONAL): Labels are a set of key/value pairs of type string that MAY be used for querying.
 - `message` (OPTIONAL): A human-readable string that communicates the outcome.
 Error messages MAY be included in `failed` conditions.
+- `namespace` (OPTIONAL): The namespace.
+Claim results MUST be in the same namespace as the installation
 - `outputs` (OPTIONAL): Outputs generated by the operation.
 It is a map from the output names to metadata about the output.
 The  output value is not stored in the claim result.
 See the [Outputs](#outputs) section for details.
 If this field is not present, it may be assumed that no outputs were generated as a result of the operation.
   - `contentDigest` (OPTIONAL): The `contentDigest` field contains a digest, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), which can be used to compute the integrity of the output.
+  - `labels` (OPTIONAL): Labels are a set of key/value pairs of type string that MAY be used for querying.
 - `status` (REQUIRED): Indicates the status of the last phase transition.
 Valid statuses are:
   - `cancelled`: The operation was cancelled, potentially during the operation's execution.
 This is an error condition.
   - `failed`: Failed before completion.